koeves/litstudy-pat/README.md

 $`T \subseteq \mathcal{T}(\mathcal{C}, \mathcal{X})`$ such that
 $`G(t) \cup G(T) = \mathcal{T}(\mathcal{C})`$, i.e. the union ground
 terms of $`t`$ and $`T`$ equal the constructor ground terms.
-Their algorithm detail a way to decide sufficient completeness, similar to the complement algorithm of .
+Their algorithm details a way to decide sufficient completeness, similar to the complement algorithm of .

 Decidability of quasi-reducibility was shown by Kapur et al. in .
 Their algorithm, however, is impractical in practice, as it has exponential best-case complexity.
-The *complement algorithm* by Lazrek et al. is a refinement on this paper.
+The *complement algorithm* by Lazrek et al. is a refinement of this paper.

 In , Aoto and Toyama introduce *strong quasi-reducibility*, in their paper Ground Confluence Prover based on Rewriting Induction.
 Strong